About John Finnis

 “The ‘Natural Law Tradition’,” Journal of Legal Education, 36 (1986): 492–95.

-“Practical Principles, Moral Truth, and Ultimate Ends,” with Germain Grisez and Joseph Boyle, American Journal of Jurisprudence, 32 (1987): 99–151; also in Natural Law, vol. 1, ed.
-Finnis.
+“Practical Principles, Moral Truth, and Ultimate Ends,” with Germain Grisez and Joseph Boyle, American Journal of Jurisprudence, 32 (1987): 99–151; also (with table of contents) in Natural Law, ed.
+John Finnis, vol. 1 (Aldershot, England: Dartmouth Publishing; New York, N.Y.: New York University: 1991), 236–89.

 “On Reason and Authority in Law’s Empire,” Law and Philosophy, 6 (1987): 357–380.

-“Persons and their Associations,” Proceedings of the Aristotelian Society, Supp.
-63 (1989): 267–74.
+“Persons and Their Associations,” Proceedings of the Aristotelian Society, supp. vol. 63 (1989): 267–74.

-“Law as Coordination,” Ratio Iuris.
-2 (1989): 97–104.
+“Law as Coordination,” Ratio Iuris, 2 (1989): 97–104.

 “Incoherence and Consequentialism (or Proportionalism—A Rejoinder,” with Joseph Boyle and Germain Grisez, American Catholic Philosophical Quarterly, 64 (1990): 271–77.